Dive Rota Logo

 Q: Can we choose our dive sites?

 A: When you make a diving reservation you can request diving sites that you wish to visit, but there are no guarantees for any particular dive site for a certain time.
 Dive sites are determined on the day of your dive by the weather and ocean conditions.
+Your diving certification level and experience are also taken into consideration.

 Q: What is the visibility like?